Compiled by Leslie G. Timmons

 After leaving 1001 Fourth Avenue, the Seattle Elks created its home on the west shore of Lake Union at 2040 Westlake Ave N, in an attractive mid-century modern building, opening in 1961.
 In later years, the lodge consolidated its operations into the building’s basement, sold the building in the late 1970s, but remained there until 1994.
 China Harbor restaurant and other businesses are currently located in the building.

-The lodge we proudly occupy today at the northern end of Queen Anne was purchased in July 2016, and opened in October of the same year.
+The lodge we proudly occupy today at the northern end of Queen Anne was purchased in July 2016 and opened in October of the same year.
 The lodge quarters occupy the former Ponti Seafood restaurant at 3014 Third Avenue North.
-Plans are underway to add an upper level of banquet facilities, a rooftop deck, and to renovate the existing building.
+We have fully renovated the existing building and have added an upper level of banquet facilities and an upper-level Ship Canal view deck.